eugenetan01/kong-rate-limit/README.md

   c.
 Error Code: 429 <br/>
   d.
 Error Message: 'API rate limit exceeded.
 Please try again in 1 min.' <br/>
   e.
 Minute: 5

+__Optional - when restarting local client machine:__
-9. To start the service again locally, go to Docker and run the docker container that initiates local machine as a Data Plane Node
+1. To start the service again locally, go to Docker and run the docker container that initiates local machine as a Data Plane Node
+2. To reset the Data Plane Node, go to Data Plane Nodes in Kong Konnect UI and create new Data Plane Node.
+3. Run the Docker script locally on the machine to establish the sync between local as a data plane node and kong Konnect

 __Demo Flow__
 1. Run the demo.py first to simulate when API requests > 5 per minute <br/>